IT ISN'T WORKING, IS IT?

 This in turn means that as we get older we can look forward to increased purchasing power for our savings.

 A wild dream?
 No. This is as it should be, the normal course of events.
+We should be increasing productive efficiency, lowering the cost of production, and thus the price.

 But the whole financial and business climate must be right.